Why should I apply?

 - Be a U.S. citizen or a permanent resident.
 For non-U.S. citizens, appointments are contingent upon having a valid immigration status.
 Selected candidates must provide suitable documentation to verify status at the time appointment is accepted.

-- Be enrolled as a full-time undergraduate student pursuing a degree in science, technology, mathematics, engineering, or business with an interest in entrepreneurship and technology commercialization.
+- Be enrolled as a full-time undergraduate student during the 2022-2023 academic year pursuing a degree in science, technology, mathematics, engineering, or business with an interest in entrepreneurship and technology commercialization.
 You must provide proof of enrollment at the time of application.
 Candidates selected for an internship appointment will be required to provide proof of enrollment for Spring term.

 - Have coverage under a health insurance plan during the appointment.
 Selected candidate must provide proof of such coverage before the appointment start date.

-- Be available to participate in a 10-12 week appointment starting on or about June 1.
+- Be available to participate virtually in a summer long appointment.
 Length of the appointment will depend on the project assignment and mentor and candidate’s availability.

 At Sandia National Lab, Kai conducted an environmental scan to identify collaboration and tech transfer opportunities within industry and government for low technology readiness level security (TRL) technologies.